 It was wartime, and ever since the Japanese submarine bombardment of Newcastle, people in the city were acutely conscious of how much was at stake.
 Thousands of Hunter men were away fighting, creating a shortage of labour for vital war industries and opening opportunities for young women like Mollie to work in jobs that would have been closed to them just a few years before.

 Mollie’s husband, Dick, already worked at Lysaghts as a fitter and turner in the Owen gun shop, (making the Australian-designed Owen submachine gun) and Mollie applied for a job at the newly erected “spinner shop”.
-This plant was set up to make protective streamlined cowlings for aircraft propeller hubs.
+This plant was set up in 1943 to make protective streamlined cowlings for aircraft propeller hubs.
 These were made of spun aluminium and had to be manufactured to extremely fine tolerances.
 Making spinners was a brand-new enterprise for Newcastle and Mollie recalled that she and her colleagues were taught by having to recondition 60 English-made spinners for De Havilland Mosquito bombers.

 The work continued as a combination of local manufacture and assembly of imported parts and by the time the plant wound up it had made about 900 spinners for Mosquitoes, Beauforts and Lincoln aircraft.